davidherney/moodle-format_onetopic/README.md

 ### 2024050906:
 * Option to remove icon in tab style editor.
+* Tool for migrating styles from old controls.

 ### 2024050905:
 * New tab styles editor when editing each section.